BinPro/CONCOCT/doc/complete_example.md

 To run the entire example you need the following software:

 * Assembling Metagenomic Reads
-    * [Velvet](https://launchpad.net/ubuntu/+source/velvet) >= 1.2.08; also change MAXKMERLENGTH=128 into the Makefile in velvet installation directory before the installation
+    * [Velvet](https://launchpad.net/ubuntu/+source/velvet) version >= 1.2.08; change MAXKMERLENGTH=128 into the Makefile in velvet installation directory before the installation

 * Map the Reads onto the Contigs
     * [BEDTools](https://github.com/arq5x/bedtools2/releases) version >= 2.15.0 (only genomeCoverageBed)